scrubbbbs/cbird/readme.md

 ## Compiling: Dependencies

-- qt5, 5.15
+- qt6
 - opencv2, 2.4.13+
 - FFmpeg
 - quazip

-## Compiling: Linux (Ubuntu 21.04/Debian 11)
+## Compiling: Linux (Ubuntu 22.04)

-The easiest way is to use a distro that has Qt 5.15.
+The easiest way is to use a distro that has Qt 6.
 However, the qt.io distribution or building from source can have additional image formats like tiff, tga, and webp.

-This recipe is for Ubuntu 21.04/Debian 11 which includes required versions of core dependencies already.
+This recipe is for Ubuntu 22.04 which includes a working FFmpeg and Qt6 version.

-1.1 Packages
+#### 1.1 Packages

 ```
-apt-get install git cmake g++ qtbase5-dev qtbase5-private-dev libpng-dev libjpeg-turbo8-dev libtiff5-dev libopenexr-dev libexiv2-dev libncurses-dev
+sudo apt-get install git cmake  g++ qt6-base-dev qt6-base-private-dev libqt6core5compat6-dev libgl-dev libpng-dev libjpeg-turbo8-dev libtiff5-dev libopenexr-dev libexiv2-dev libncurses-dev
 ```

-1.2 Compiling OpenCV 2.4
+#### 1.2 Compiling OpenCV 2.4

 ```
 wget https://github.com/opencv/opencv/archive/2.4.13.6.zip